kjm25/CS314Project/README.md

 npm -v
 ```

-### Installing Dependencies
+### Starting Your Server

 After you have cloned the project and have Node installed, you’ll then need to install the dependencies of the project.
 Running `npm run pre-build` will automatically install the necessary files before creating a production build of the application.
-The commands below can be run to build the client and start the server before connecting to the project over localhost.
+The commands below can be run to install dependencies, build the client, and start the server.

 ```
 cd server